Home / Coffee knowledge / SCA points and the impact on coffee cooperatives

 foto kleber

-However, it seems that producers of good coffees have for some time no longer been willing to accept this model and are putting pressure on the cooperatives; however, the cooperative cannot exclude farmers.
-Leonid tells me: "The cooperatives cannot afford to discriminate against farmers, but we demand that they must continue their education.
-They should constantly improve their craft, structure their investments so that the family ultimately benefits, and they should not switch to cultivating illegal products like coca."
+However, it seems that the producers of good coffees have not been willing to accept this model for some time and are putting pressure on the cooperatives, but the cooperative cannot exclude farmers.
+Leonid tells me: "The cooperatives cannot afford to discriminate against farmers, but we demand that they continue their education.
+They should constantly improve their craft, structure their investments so that the family benefits in the end; they should not switch to cultivating illegal products like coca."

 What do you think?